 Everyone knows that Indian weddings are all about the bride and the food.
 The process of becoming beautiful for the wedding starts almost immediately after the groom has been decided.
-From weekly facials, massage and treatments to the makeup, hair and dress arrangement on the big day, the bride is pampered and primped up.
+From weekly facials, massage in chennai and treatments to the makeup, hair and dress arrangement on the big day, the bride is pampered and primped up.
 Her beauty is honed to a fine shine so that when she walks down the aisle, younger girls will wistfully wish for their wedding, older women nod in approval, men sigh at her beauty and the groom falls in love with her all over again.

 While the customs vary slightly all over India, the fact still stands that during the wedding season, the beauty and fashion business is a highly lucrative one.
 A branded makeup and hair arrangement can cost as much as the wedding dress itself.
 Some of the best beauty parlour in chennai for bridal makeup makes more in these months than all the other months together.
 Though customers demand more and more sophisticated looks, the basics still remain the same.
-By buying a bridal package at a reputed beauty parlour, not only will you be relieved of the stress of finding a beautician on the day of the wedding, you can also save money on the day of the wedding and most packages also includes treatments for at least a month prior to the big day.
+By buying a bridal package at a reputed beauty parlour in chennai, not only will you be relieved of the stress of finding a beautician on the day of the wedding, you can also save money on the day of the wedding and most packages also includes treatments for at least a month prior to the big day.
 Some of the most common components of a beauty package are listed below.